lips-hci/stereo_ae400/README.md

    https://gist.github.com/bogdan-kulynych/f64eb148eeef9696c70d485a76e42c3a

-## To build support for AE400 camera on Isaac SDK:
+## Build software app for AE400 camera on Isaac SDK

 1. create a folder named 'issac' under ~/Downloads and untar the Isaac SDK into it
 ```